magnefique-studios/javashop-otel/README.md

 # Environment Setup MACOS

-Tested on Macos ( Tested on Mac M1/M2, Intel Macs should be OK ! )
+Tested on Macos Ventura 13.2.1 ( Tested on Mac M1/M2 , Intel Macs should be OK. )

-## IMPORTANT: Docker must have access to 6-GB RAM minimum for this workshop.
+## IMPORTANT: Docker must have access to 6-GB RAM.

 ### Option 1: Install Multipass